spacefito/ardana-input-model/2.0/examples/entry-scale-swift/README.md

 ### Lifecycle Manager

   The lifecycle-manager runs on one of the control-plane nodes.
-The ip address of the node that will run the lifecycle-manager needs to be included in the `data/servers.yml` file.
+The IP address of the node that will run the lifecycle-manager needs to be included in the `data/servers.yml` file.